-The addition of a joystick piloting system to your boat expands its maneuvering capability at slow speeds.
-However, you can still maneuver your vessel using traditional steering and throttle controls at both planing and slow speeds.
-Mercury recommends practicing low speed and docking maneuvers with your boat using only the steering wheel and ERC levers, to ensure that you can safely control your boat in the unlikely event that the joystick fails.
+The addition of a joystick piloting system to the boat expands its maneuvering capability at slow speeds.
+However, the operator can still maneuver the boat using traditional steering and throttle controls at both planing and slow speeds.
+Mercury recommends practicing low speed and docking maneuvers with the boat using only the steering wheel and ERC levers, to ensure that the operator can safely control the boat in the unlikely event that the joystick fails.